a_skyline2

 Originally a Secondary Modern school, now known as Croxteth Comprehensive.

-Stonebridge Primary
+Stonebridge Lane Primary

 Stonebridge Lane, Croxteth